kwaldenphd/propublica-compas-lab/README.md

 exp(0.65893) / (1 - control + (control * exp(0.65893)))
 ```

-Defendands under 25 are 7.4 times as likely to get a higher score as middle aged defendants.
+Defendants under 25 are 7.4 times as likely to get a higher score as middle aged defendants.

 ```Python
 %%R